 We started by tossing a -inch double-braid line.
 We then tested ring buoys, horseshoe buoys, and a Lifesling II.
 Finally, we tested pure throwing devices, including a monkeys fist with a floating line and a whitewater rescue throw bag.

-Weve tested many of these devices previously, but never in this context.
-In 2007, we looked at a variety of improved throwable aids in 2007 (see Throwable Man Overboard Aids, PS April 2007.)
-We also reported on a comprehensive on-the-water tests of man overboard aids (see COB Recovery – Making Contact, November 1, 2005).
+We’ve tested many of these devices previously, but never in this context.
+In previous tests, we tested at a variety of improved throwable aids.
+We also carried out a comprehensive report on-the-water tests of man overboard retrieval techniques.
 These and other reports on man-overboard equipment and procedures are also covered in our eBook Man Overboard Prevention and Recovery, available in our online bookstore.

 How We Tested